cvonelm/cbus/README.md

 - More data types, at least an array type, maybe a byte type

 ##Changelog
+- 0.2 "Daemon Days" :Authentication is now working correctly
+- 0.1.1 "Daemon Days" : added shorthands for err, errstr, and cbus\_errstr()
 - 0.1 "Daemon Days" : Initial release
-- 0.1.1 "Daemon Days" : added shorthands for err, errstr, and cbus\_errstr()

 ##License